Green sea turtle: Importance to humans

 Sea turtles are integral to the history and culture of the Cayman Islands.
 When the islands were first discovered by Christopher Columbus in 1503, he named them "Las Tortugas" because of the abundance of sea turtles in the waters around the islands.
 Many of the earliest visitors came to the Cayman Islands to capture the turtles as a source of fresh meat during long voyages.
 The green turtle is a national symbol displayed as part of the coat of arms of the Cayman Islands, which also forms part of the national flag of the Cayman Islands.
 The country's currency uses a turtle as the watermark in its banknotes.
 A stylised sea turtle nicknamed "Sir Turtle" is the mascot of the national airline Cayman Airways and is part of the livery of its aircraft.

 A ki'i pōhaku (petroglyph) of a green sea turtle (or honu) can be found on the Big Island of Hawaii in the Pu'u Loa lava fields.
 The green sea turtle has always held a special meaning for Hawaiians and this petroglyph shows its importance; it may date to when the Hawaiian Islands first became populated.
 The turtle symbolizes a navigator that can find his way home time after time.
 This symbol mirrors the real life of the green Hawaiian turtle as it will swim hundreds of miles to lay its eggs at its own place of birth.
 Though there are other myths as well, some Hawaiian legends say the honu were the first to guide the Polynesians to the Hawaiian Islands.
 Hawaiians revere the turtle and the legend of Kailua, a turtle who could take the form of a girl at will.
-In human form, she looked after the children playing on Punalu'u Beach.
+In human form, she looked after the children playing on Punaluʻu Beach.

 Conservation

-In recent decades, sea turtles have moved from unrestricted exploitation to global protection, with individual countries providing additional protection, although serious threats remain unabated.